Gaayu0403/Gutenberg_API/README.md

 ## 💡 Future Improvements

-- Build a RESTful API using Flask or FastAPI
+- Build a RESTful API using Flask
 - Add full-text search support
 - Integrate with modern frontend for browsing and search

-## 📝 License

-MIT License — feel free to use, modify, and distribute.

 ---